aa-fiu-classes/cnt-4713-web/project-2.md

 - The maximum UDP packet size is `524 bytes` including a header (`512 bytes` for the payload)

-- The maximum sequence and acknowledgment number should be `102400` and be reset to zero whenever it reaches the maximum value.
+- The maximum sequence and acknowledgment number should be `204800` and be reset to zero whenever it reaches the maximum value.

 - Packet retransmission (and appropriate congestion control actions) should be triggered when no data was acknowledged for more than `0.5 seconds` (fixed retransmission timeout).

-- Initial and minimum congestion window size (`CWND`) should be `512`
+- Initial and minimum congestion window size (`CWND`) should be `1024`

-- Initial slow-start threshold (`SS-THRESH`) should be `10000`
+- Initial slow-start threshold (`SS-THRESH`) should be `15000`

+- Initial sequence number should be `42`

 - If `ACK` field is not set, `Acknowledgment Number` field should be set to 0